inveniosoftware/docs-invenio-rdm/docs/operate/customize/vocabularies/names.md

 ...
 ```

-#### Configuring ORCiD Public Data Sync
+#### Configuring ORCID Public Data Sync

-InvenioRDM supports loading names using the ORCiD Public Data Sync.
+InvenioRDM supports loading names using the ORCID Public Data Sync.
 To set this up, you need to create a definition file named `names-orcid.yaml` with the following content:

 ```yaml
 names: